 Companies of all sizes will see benefits as soon as they have the ERP in place.
 One of the most noticeable improvements as operations are streamlined is increased internal efficiency; this plays out across every area that the ERP has integrated (which should be just about every internal part of business operations).

-Companies using ERP systems also enjoyed increased agility and responsiveness to emerging technology; since there is now one system instead of a patchwork of programs, companies can more easily change and evolve.
+Companies using ERP systems also enjoy increased agility and responsiveness to emerging technology; since there is now one system instead of a patchwork of programs, companies can more easily change and evolve.

 Along with increased agility, better security is also another benefit.
 With a single modern ERP system controlling operations, there is no longer a variety of login information and passwords secured with varying programs that each have their own security protocols.
 As ERPs start moving to cloud-based technology (more on that below), companies’ data will be even better protected.

-Finally, with ERP software, companies may be able to enjoy better decision-making.
+Additionally, with ERP software companies may be able to enjoy better decision-making.
 This is because leaders have more information available at their fingertips due to shared data and the software’s analytics tools.
 Having a clear picture of what’s going on at every level can allow people from different departments to communicate more effectively, too.

 Implementing ERP